-Wematter as a company has a vision of making things smarter globally.
-That is why Wematter has an industry-leading cloud software strategy to unlock customers’ full global potential.
-This strategy is built on best-in-class security, focusing on protecting critical customer information in a way that guarantees business continuity and reduces risks.
+Wematter wants to make things smarter globally.
+That is why Wematter has developed an industry-leading cloud software strategy to unlock customers’ full global potential in an internet of things.
+This strategy is built on best-in-class security, which focuses on protecting critical customer information to assure business continuity while reducing risk.
 Wematter is keen on using best practices through repeatable processes in areas including:

 Cyber Security in General

-The goal of all security work is to ensure that important assets are not exposed to unacceptable risk.
+All security work aims to ensure that important assets are not exposed to unacceptable risk.
 Different types of organizations have different levels of acceptable risk.
-For example, the defense industry has a very low-risk acceptance level and thus allocates a considerable amount of budget to maintain air-gapped on-premise systems (computer systems that are physically isolated from potentially dangerous networks) and in-house solutions.
+The defense industry, for example, is very risk-averse; that sector allocates a considerable amount of its budget to maintain air-gapped on-premise systems (computer systems that are physically isolated from potentially dangerous networks) and in-house solutions.

-Most organizations take a balanced approach where they want to take advantage of the increased productivity and cost reduction of cloud-based solutions such as Amazon Web Services, Office 365, and similar SaaS (Software-as-a-Service) offerings.
-For most organizations, relying on cloud solutions will be more secure than developing & maintaining in-house solutions given typical budget constraints and the security competence available within the company.
+Most organizations take a balanced approach where they want to take advantage of the increased productivity and cost reduction of cloud-based solutions such as Amazon Web Services, Office 365, and similar Software-as-a-Service (SaaS) offerings.
+Relying on cloud solutions will be more secure for most organizations than developing and maintaining in-house solutions.
+Typical budget constraints and the security competence available within the company dictate the approach.

 Cyber Security at Wematter

-The primary security goal of Wematter is to protect customer 3D-models.
-With this goal in focus we have built our security architecture on the following pillars:
+Wematter’s primary security goal is to protect customers’ 3D models.
+We have accordingly built our security architecture on the following pillars:

 Limiting data storage